enpadasi/Ontology-for-Nutritional-Studies/README.md

   - Integration of a subset of FOODON ontology

-## Contact and contributions
-Please use this GitHub repository's [Issue tracker](https://github.com/enpadasi/Ontology-for-Nutritional-Studies/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>